-Jack Horner is the paleontologist who discovered that dinosaurs cared for their young and some were social animals, nesting in colonies.
+Jack Horner discovered that dinosaurs cared for their young, and some were social animals nesting in colonies.

-He specializes in researching dinosaur behavior and growth; he has accumulated evidence that many named species of dinosaur are actually immature versions of other dinosaur species: he believes that up to a third of named dinosaur species could ‘disappear’ when the area is fully researched.
+A paleontologist, he specializes in researching dinosaur behavior and growth; he has accumulated evidence that many named species of dinosaur are actually immature versions of other dinosaur species: he believes up to a third of named dinosaur species could ‘disappear’ when the area is fully researched.

-His current research is focused on reactivating dormant dinosaur DNA in birds to hatch modern-day dinosaurs.
+His research is now focused on reactivating dormant dinosaur DNA in birds to hatch modern-day dinosaurs.

-Horner’s face is familiar to millions because he has starred in many television documentaries about dinosaurs.
+Horner’s face is familiar to millions from his appearances in many television documentaries about dinosaurs.

 John R. Horner was born on June 15, 1946 in Shelby, Montana, USA.
 His mother was Miriam Whitted, from Virginia, and his father was John Horner, a Montanan.
-His father had left the Navy when World War 2 finished in 1945 and opened a startup gravel business on the Marias River.
+His father left the Navy when World War 2 finished in 1945 and started gravel business on the Marias River.
 Father and son shared the first name John so, to make life easier, the son became Jack.

 The newly born Jack Horner spent his first months living in a tent by the river.
-As the gravel business began to prosper, the family home became a house on a hillside.
+As the gravel business began to prosper, the family moved to a house on a hillside.

 School was difficult for Jack, who suffered from undiagnosed dyslexia, making reading and writing difficult.
 At age eight he found his first dinosaur bone while fossil-hunting with his father.
 Hunting for dinosaur fossils became a passion for Jack, and his mother took him on frequent searches.

-He graduated from high school with low marks and recalls that his English teacher told him he never wanted to see him again.
-Jack never did see that English teacher again, but playfully sent him a copy of his first book when it was published.
+He graduated from high school with low marks – his English teacher told him he never wanted to see him again.
+Jack never did see his English teacher again, but playfully sent him a copy of his first book when it was published.

-Despite his difficulties with reading and writing, Jack had enormous enthusiasm for practical science, winning high school science fairs.
+Despite his difficulties with reading and writing, Jack won high school science fair prizes because he had enormous enthusiasm for practical science.

-His senior project, comparing dinosaur fossils from Montana with Alberta wowed the judge so much that he asked Jack if he would like to study geology at Montana State University; the judge was a professor of geology at that institution.
+His senior project, comparing dinosaur fossils from Montana with Alberta wowed the judge so much that he asked Jack if he would like to study geology at Montana State University – the judge was a professor of geology there.
 So, in 1964 Jack enrolled for a geology degree.

 University, Special Forces, and Trucking